TheWorldOfCode/music_server/README.md

 - [ ] Check if song is already in database
 - [ ] Progress bar
 - [ ] Error handling

+# Issues
+    - There was found that sometimes the app freeze after a download.